 With the constant security breaches in the news these days, it’s critical that every website you use has a different password.
 And the most secure passwords are really long ones – but how can anyone remember all that stuff?
 You need a password manager!

 I was reluctant to use a password manager (too techie!), but my husband did a bunch of research and finally convinced me that we needed to start using 1Password.
 I’m so glad we did!
 It automatically creates unique, secure passwords for all my sites and it integrates with my internet browser, iPhone, and iPad, so I never have to remember (or type in) a password again!

 Newsify is an RSS Reader app for iPhone and iPad.
 In simple English?
 Use this app to follow your favorite blogs and websites, so all your favorite content is in one app.
 It’s like creating your own personal newspaper with all of the stuff from the web that YOU want to read, organized however YOU want to read it.
 Don’t forget to sign up for my updates here!

 Make sure your computer gets backed up (to the cloud) every night, so you don’t lose data in the case of a fire or hardware failure.
 This is especially crucial if you are using a laptop that could get lost or stolen.
-Since I use SugarSync to keep my numerous computers in sync, I just make sure my home computer is backed up every night.
+Since I use SugarSync to keep my numerous computers in sync, I just make sure my home computer gets backed up every night.